 PLAKA & ANAFIOTIKA

 Anafiotika is another must-see place in Athens.
 It’s the most picturesque part of Plaka which gives visitors the feel of Greek islands in the middle of the city.
 There are tiny houses with white walls and colorful shutters, decorated with flowers and narrow, often blind alleys.
 This area is also full of cafés and restaurants that get crowded at lunchtime and in the evening.
 You should definitely add it to your itinerary.

 Souvlaki became my favourite Greek dish so far.
 They are grilled pieces of meat, usually pork, but also chicken, beef or lamb, served with pita bread and sauce.
 Absolutely delicious.
 If you eat meat, you will love it!
 A traditional Greek salad always includes a tomato, cucumber, pepper, onion, olives and of course, aromatic feta cheese.
 All these seasoned with dried oregano, salt and dressed with olive oil.
 Simple and super tasty.
 Just have a look at the below photos.
-I have never tried a better Greek salad than in Greece!
+I have never had a better Greek salad than in Greece.

 AGORA OF ATHENS

 The Temple of Hephaestus was built in 445 – 425 BC, and dedicated to two Greek gods, Hephaestus and Athena.
 Today, it’s one of the best-preserved temples of ancient Greece.
-The Stoa of Attalos is a façade of columns that was designed to provide an open space but at the same time to protect ancient Greeks from rain and sun.
-The current building was reconstructed and now houses a museum with an exhibition mostly related to the Athenian democracy.
+The Stoa of Attalos was a façade of columns designed to provide an open space, and at the same time, protect ancient Greeks from rain and sun.
+Currently, the building houses a museum with an exhibition related to the Athenian democracy.